Work experience is a great way to participate in real-life science.

 About CSIRO vacation scholarships

 CSIRO's vacation scholarships scheme offers undergraduate students the opportunity of collaborating with CSIRO scientists.
-The 2014/15 CSIRO Undergraduate Vacation scholarship round is now open.
+Applications for the 2014/15 CSIRO Undergraduate Vacation scholarships are now closed.

 About CSIRO Undergraduate Vacation scholarships